cartheur/agnostic-tools/README.md

 ## Autocorrelation in practice
 The method of [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) is an interesting engineering case of measuring correlation and covariance.
 This project describes how the autocorrelation method works with some examples.

 In brief: Autocorrelation is a computational method to distguish how a signal changes in time by the decreasing measure of similarity between itself with a time-delayed version.

+Disclaimer: For this method to be effective, it is important to note that it will only operate on electromagnetic waves as _signals_, rather than power.

 ```python